lucianonooijen/Personal-Website/content/recruiters.md

 My hourly rate is €80-90 depending on the project details.
 This hourly rate is all-in, excl.
 VAT.

+_I am not available for full-time positions or projects that require me to work on-site._

 <!--_My preference is for a project with an initial duration of at most 3 months, with extension in consultation_.-->

 #### Technologies